Miunn/hebergOS/SECURITY.md

 ## Reporting a Vulnerability

-In order to report a Vulnerability related to an old supported version or a code realted vulnerability, please open an issue
+In order to report a Vulnerability related to an old supported version or a code related vulnerability, please open an issue